jamesplease/react-request/README.md

 ### Getting Started

-This is a simple example of using the component.
-It uses a freely-avaiable API, so you can put it into your application and test it out.
+Here's a simple example of using React Request.

 ```js
 import Request from 'react-request';